redhat-cop/openshift-disconnected-operators/README.md

 This script will create a custom operator catalogue based on the desired operators and mirror the images to a local registry.

-FAQ:

 Why create this?

 Because the current catalog build and mirror (https://docs.openshift.com/container-platform/4.3/operators/olm-restricted-networks.html) takes 1-5 hours to create and more than 50% of the catalog is not usable offline anyways.
 This tool allows you to create a custom catalog with only the operators you need.

-Why is the code so ugly?

-This is a quick and dirty first version.
-Any contributions to make this prettier are welcome.

 ## Requirements